clarkhtse/nested_blog/_posts/2013-01-23-tracking-events-in-analytics-systems.md

 From the standpoint of the users of analytic systems, there is only one thing to be done to enjoy their numbers, charts, and so on — that thing is to track events they are interested in.
 New page load, item added to the cart, check out.

-As I have explored, there are basically two options of tracking those events at programatic level.
+As I have explored, there are basically two options of tracking those events at programmatic level.

 ### "Why do we need the original payload"